nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

   * JQuery

     It is a javascript library used to extend the UI & UX functionality of HTML pages.
-  * Kendo UI

-    Kendo UI is a comprehensive HTML5 user interface framework for building interactive and high-performance websites and applications

 * Business Layer
   * Fluent Validation